syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ## DataGridDateColumn

-The DataGridDateColumn inherits all the properties of the `DataGridColumn`.
-It displays the date information as the content of a column.
-To create the `SfDataGrid.DataGridDateColumn`, the property corresponding to the column in the underlying collection must be of type DateTime.
+The `DataGridDateColumn` inherits all the properties of the `DataGridColumn`.It displays the date information as the content of a column.
+To create the  `DataGridDateColumn`, the property corresponding to the column in the underlying collection must be of the type DateTime.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}